-You must give photo and fingerprint in person by going to a Danish representation in your country.
+You must give a photo and fingerprint in person by going to a Danish representative in your country.
 The following link will show you where to go.
 Where to apply (http://um.dk/en/travel-and-residence/where-to-apply/).
 Some places will charge you for handling the application, and this should not be confused with the application fee.

 When you arrive, your first host family or Club Counselor will take you to The Danish Civil Administration in your host town.
 You will be given a Danish Civil Personal Number (called Central Personal Registration - CPR), which all Danish citizens have.
 This makes you a "Temporary Dane", including the right to use our Danish Public Health Service, free of charge!
-Please note that dentist treatment and medicine is not free.
+Please note that dentist treatment and medicine are not free.

 You cannot get a CPR number until you are granted a residence permit, so the more prepared from home the easier the process.

 We expect you to bring 2000 DKK (approximately 270 EUR) to hand over to your counsellor for him to place in an emergency fund, which can be used in case of unexpected expenses.
 When you use money from the emergency fund, then the fund must be topped up to 2000 DKK again.
 When you leave Denmark, you will get the emergency fund back after settling the balance.
 Please coordinate this with your host counsellor.

 You are expected to attend school and participate in school activities.
-Absence without valid reason is not accepted.
+Absence without a valid reason is not accepted.